SUSTech-EC2021/Lab1/README.md

 * [Tutorial](https://ww2.mathworks.cn/support/learn-with-matlab-tutorials.html)
 * [Examples](https://ww2.mathworks.cn/help/examples.html)

+**We use use Matlab a lot in the future labs and assignments!
+Please learn to use Matlab.**

 ### Prepare your repository
 * Each student will need to create a GitHub account and clone this repository [simpleEA](https://github.com/SUSTech-EC2020/simpleEA.git).
 If you use other programming language, there is no need to clone the repository, you can create a new one.
 * The url of the cloned repository should be sent to me via Blackboard.

 ## Minimising a simple objective function in discrete domain
 You will work on minimising a simple quadratic function in discrete domain using a simple EA.
-You have seen this function in Lecture 1, defined as *x^2*, with *x* in the integer interval [0,31], i.e., x=0,1,...,30,31.
+You have seen this function in Lecture 1 (slides 15--22), defined as *x^2*, with *x* in the integer interval [0,31], i.e., x=0,1,...,30,31.

 This simple objective function is implemented in this repository and it is named as *objFunc*, shown as follows:
 ```matlab